 Let’s switch gears from stitching techniques to a time saving stitching strategy.
 (Say that five times fast…) A number of you may be familiar with the concept of chain piecing with regards to machine sewing.
 This process entails sewing similar pieces or blocks together assembly line style on the sewing machine.
 It is wonderfully productive and efficient.
 However, this method can also be translated to EPP with a little creativity.

 This method works most efficiently when stitching similar seams/blocks together repeatedly.
-This is where bulk basting comes in handy as I shared last week in the EPP Pro: Basting with Brilliance post.
+This is where bulk basting comes in handy as I shared in the last section, EPP Pro: Basting with Brilliance.

 Woohoo!
 So much more efficient than stopping and starting over after each seam.